tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/Activities/08-Stu_Rolled_Gold/README.md

 ## Instructions

 The dataset lists the price of gold in the years 2001–2019.
-Use the closing price in US dollars ("USD (PM)") to generate your train and test datasets.
+Use the closing price in CAD to generate your train and test datasets.

 ### Train Test Spit Model